md-asnawi/XXM_backend_task/README.md

 8. Create .env file with DB_USERNAME and DB_PASSWORD env variables
 9. Start python app using "uvicorn index:app --reload"
 10. Go to http://localhost:8000/docs#/ to test the endpoints
+11. Run "python -m pytest" in terminal to run unit tests

 Issues:
 1. Python 3.7.7